Nick Leslau

-Early life and education
+Early life

 The son of a jeweller and part-time art historian, his parents divorced when he was nine.
 His mother subsequently worked full-time so that Leslau could be educated at a preparatory school in Hampstead, and at Mill Hill School.
 Leslau left the University of Warwick where he was studying German, to study quantity surveying.

 Career

 After meeting Sam Rosen, Leslau joined the ground rent company of commodities traders Burford Group.
 He had completed a degree in estate management at South Bank University, and became a Royal Institution of Chartered Surveyors (RICS) qualified and registered chartered surveyor with Burford.
 At age 23, he became CEO of Burford Estate & Property.

 Wanting to move further into property, Leslau contacted Nigel Wray to engineer a reverse takeover of Wray's listed company Chartsearch in 1986 for £8 million.
-They expanded the company into a £1 billion enterprise, buying large parts of Oxford Street and the Trocadero centre.
+They expanded the company into a £1 billion enterprise, buying large parts of Oxford Street and the London Trocadero.
 However, a poor deal with Sega in the creation of SegaWorld as an anchor tenant meant the company went through some difficult times.

 Prestbury

 In 1997, Leslau and Wray set up their own small property company Maybeat Limited, which they merged into one of Michael Edelson's Alternative Investment Market listed shell companies called Prestbury Group plc.

 The board consisted of Leslau, Wray, Viscount Astor, John Hodson (the then chief executive of private bank Singer & Friedlander), and Edelson.
 Over the next two years, it produced a return of 150% on net asset value, and Leslau grew its total value to several hundreds of millions of pounds before taking it private in 2004.

 In February 2001, Leslau set up private company, Prestbury Investments, which he used as the vehicle to take Prestbury Group plc private in 2004.
-Leslau is now chairman and chief executive of PIHL, with the company presently owning a property portfolio estimated to be worth in excess of £4 billion, including four of the UK's largest entertainment complexes run by Merlin Entertainments (Alton Towers, Thorpe Park, Warwick Castle, and Madame Tussauds).
+Leslau is now chairman and chief executive of PIHL, with the company owning a property portfolio estimated to be worth in excess of £4 billion.

 In 2011, Leslau bought the London marina St Katharine Docks for £156 million through subsidiary Max Property Group.
 In 2014, he sold it to the Blackstone Group for nearly £450 million.